tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 “How are you doing that?”
 I whispered.

 Gabe’s gaze flicked to the state of the bathroom, to tiles still lightly quivering under my feet.
 “I have no idea.
 But… fucking cool, right?"
-He blinked slowly, and the faucet exploded.
+He blinked slowly, and the faucet exploded, showering us in ice cold water.

 When his eyes rolled back, his body going limp against the toilet seat, I found myself stiff.

  I couldn’t move.

 I couldn’t speak.

 Gabe wasn’t moving.
 His skin was shining with sweat.
 He was so pale.
 So, fucking pale.

 “Charlie!”
 I didn’t realise I was screaming.
 I was numb.